proudcity/wp-calypso/docs/coding-guidelines/javascript.md

 ## Switch Statements

-The usage of switch statements is generally discouraged, but can be useful when there are a large number of cases – especially when multiple cases can be handled by the same block, or fall-through logic (the default case) can be leveraged.
+Switch statements can be useful when there are a large number of cases – especially when multiple cases can be handled by the same block (using fall-through), or the default case can be leveraged.

 When using switch statements:

-- Use a break for each case other than default.
-When allowing statements to “fall through,” note that explicitly.
+- Note intentional cases of fall-through explicitly, as it is a common error to omit a break by accident.
 - Indent case statements one tab within the switch.

 ```js
 switch ( event.keyCode ) {